tonyxwz/tinylisp/README.md

 ## Implementation

 ### Parser
-Lexing is being kept as a black bos using library from [libmpc](https://github.com/orangeduck/mpc).
+Lexing is being kept as a black box using library from [libmpc](https://github.com/orangeduck/mpc).

 The abstract symtax tree